 Inset basins sit inside a cut-out hole on the top of the vanity and have a raised rim.
 The height of the rim varies, from almost flush with the vanity top to a featured profile, with many styles to choose from.
 Inset basins help control spills because of the raised edge, however that edge also prevents water on the vanity top from being swept into the basin.

-A type of inset basin is the semi-recessed basin (shown above).
-The benefit of this type of basin is that it’s only partly inset at the front of the vanity, leaving more room, for say, a soap or toothbrush holder.
+A type of inset basin is the semi-recessed basin.
+The benefit of this type of basin is that it's only partly inset at the front of the vanity, leaving more room, for say, a soap or toothbrush holder.

-If you want to use a mixer, you’ll only need a one tap hole basin.
-However, if you want a more traditional setup where there are separate taps for both hot and cold water, you’ll need to use a three tap hole basin.
+If you want to use a mixer, you'll only need a 1-tap-hole basin.
+However, if you want a more traditional setup where there are separate taps for both hot and cold water, you'll need to use a 3-tap-hole basin.

 You can give your bathroom a quick makeover and refresh the style by replacing your existing basin.
 The key thing to keep in mind is the size of the cut-out in your vanity top and the location of the waste-water pipe.